-"prescribed interest scheme" means an investment scheme that offers prescribed interests as that term was defined in the former Corporations Law as in force on 30 June 1998.
+prescribed interest scheme means an investment scheme that offers prescribed interests as that term was defined in the former Corporations Law as in force on 30 June 1998.

-"primary custodian"-
+primary custodian-

-- 1. The "primary custodian" for the responsible entity of a registered managed investment scheme means the corporation that has been appointed under the Corporations Act, section 601FB(2), to hold property of the scheme as agent for the responsible entity. - 2.
-However, the term does not include a person who, under the Corporations Act, section 601FB(3), is taken to be an agent appointed by the responsible entity to do something for subsection (2) of the section.
+1. The primary custodian for the responsible entity of a registered managed investment scheme means the corporation that has been appointed under the primary producer means-

+Corporations Act, section 601FB(2), to hold property of the scheme as agent for the responsible entity.

+2. However, the term does not include a person who, under the Corporations Act, section 601FB(3), is taken to be an agent appointed by the responsible entity to do something for subsectionb(2) of the section.